SheebaHashmi/SheebaHashmi/README.md

 <br>

 🗽 I am a Full Stack Developer from New York.<br>
-🖥️ I am currently enrolled in Bloom Institute of Technology (FKA Lambda School).<br>
+🖥️ I graduated from a bootcamp named Bloom Institute of Technology (FKA Lambda School).<br>
 👩‍💻 I have completed my Bachelors in Engineering.<br>
 💕 I love cats but if you have a dog, I would love to see your fluffy friend.<br>
 🎨 I love to paint/sketch in my free time.<br>